bassel27/Store-App/README.md

 7. Favorites Screen: Lists the products marked as favorites by the user for easy access and quick purchase.
 8. Products Manager Screen: Accessible only to admin users, this screen provides tools for managing products, such as adding, editing, or deleting products.

+## Design:

+The UI/UX design for this project was taken from a free Figma community file available under the Creative Commons Attribution 4.0 International License.
+The original design was created by Mohsin Jutt.